Give Foals Room to Roam

 Research shows that allowing foals free-choice exercise 24 hours a day leads to better tissue development.

-At the end of a five-month period, bone, cartilage and muscle and tendon samples were taken from various locations on 24 foals, eight foals from each group.
+At the end of a five-month period, bone, cartilage and muscle and tendon samples were taken from 24 foals, eight foals from each group.
 The remaining 19 youngsters were placed in box stalls with access to a paddock and allowed to exercise at will.
 Six months later samples were taken from those horses.

 This article first appeared EQUUS magazine.